CubedNetwork/fabulously-optimized-wiki/language-support.md

    * File-specific tips and requirements [are listed below](#mod-menu-helper)
 3. [Join our Discord](https://fabulously-optimized.github.io/discord) for a yellow rank and a possibility to become a proofreader in your language.
    * Yellow rank requirement is translating any file to 100%; it also gives you access to some hidden channels ;)
-4. As a proofreader, read over every string, [test MMH in-game](#testing-tutorial) and approve ✔️ everything that looks correct. **Any file must be 100% approved before it gets pushed to FO.**
+4. As a proofreader, read over every string, [test MMH in-game](#testing-tutorial) and approve ✔️ everything that looks correct. **Any file must be 100% approved before it gets pushed to FF.**
    * For example, if you fully translate two files but fully approve one, then only the fully approved file will be published at the moment.
-6. Wait for the next release of FO to see your translations live!
+6. Wait for the next release of FF to see your translations live!
 7. You'll get an email and/or Discord notification when there are new phrases to translate.
 Then just repeat from step 3!

 ### Mod Menu Helper